Los Angeles Clippers: Logos and uniforms

 A fourth uniform option, the City uniform, was later unveiled.
 For the 2017–18 season, the Clippers brought back the classic San Diego baby blue and orange scheme for their first City uniform, including the nautical flags which spell the acronym "LAC".

 The next season, the Clippers wore navy blue City uniforms to commemorate the team's 35th season in Los Angeles, as well as to pay tribute to the 1984 Summer Olympics.
+This design returned in the 2025–26 season, but the base was changed to orange with baby blue and black accents to honor the franchise's roots as the Buffalo Braves.

 In the 2019–20 season, the Clippers donned white City uniforms with black letters and "Los Angeles" in Old English font as a tribute to Los Angeles' street culture.
 The Clippers kept most of the same design for the 2020–21 "City" uniform, this time with a black base.

 The 2021–22 "City" uniform saw the Clippers incorporate various uniform styles from the past, including the baby blue and orange of the Buffalo/San Diego era, the "Clippers" script from 1987 to 2015, and the three sails motif from the 2017–18 "City" uniform.

 In the 2022–23 season, the Clippers wore black "City" uniforms as homage to the Drew League, a summer tournament in Los Angeles that celebrated its 50th anniversary in 2023.
 The white "Los Angeles" script was surrounded by a mosaic inspired by the Watts Towers.

+The 2023–24 "City" uniform featured the shortened nickname "Clips" in a font based on the team's 1978–1983 logo.
+The mostly navy uniform was designed by local artist Jonas Wood, who drew inspiration from the city's love for basketball.
+A light Pacific blue and black colorway was used as part of the 2024–25 "City" uniform.

 After reaching the 2020 NBA playoffs, the Clippers were rewarded with an "Earned" uniform for the 2020–21 season.
 The uniform essentially recreated the team's "Icon" uniform, but had a grey base with thick white stripes, and red and blue were relegated to the arm piping.